Bible Truth for Everyday Life

 Consider the way you will interact with the most difficult people in your life as you stand on the foundation of God’s love.
 Envision the warmth of his love flowing through you onto these people.
 Now, ask him to fill you to overflowing as you step into your day and live out this vision.
 Remember, he goes with you always.

-A Free Devotional to Help You Love God With All Your Heart and Love Others:
+A Free Devotional to Help You Learn How to Love God With All Your Heart and Love Others:

 Lastly, I have a gift for you.
 This post contains excerpts from my latest 31-day online devotional book Mornings With JesusMornings With Jesus will help you establish a daily routine of spending time with God for just a few minutes.
 You’ll find 31 devotions containing commentaries similar to today’s post and several questions to help you reflect.
 Each devotional also includes an “Invitation to Encounter God and Begin Well.”
 These exercises will help you encounter the Living God and find replenishment in him.
 I pray this free devotional book blesses you richly.
 Get yours for free right here with promo code JESUS.